-09PExxx GRID AND CLOUD COMPUTING LAB L Т Ρ CIND AND GLOOD COMIT OTHING EAD 0 0 3
+09PExxx GRID AND CLOUD COMPUTING LAB L T P C U/I LAAA GRID AND CLOUD COMI CTING LAD 0 0 3 2

-- Be exposed to tool kits for grid and cloud environment. - Be familiar with developing web services/Applications in grid framework - Learn to run virtual machines of different configuration. - Learn to use Hadoop
+- To apply the tool kits for grid and cloud environment. - To understand and develop with web services/Applications in grid framework - To design and implement a virtual machines of different configuration. - To Learn and use Hadoop.

-Use Globus Toolkit or equivalent and do the following:

-Develop a new Web Service for Calculator.

-Develop new OGSA-compliant Web Service.

-Using Apache Axis develop a Grid Service.
+- 1. Use Globus Toolkit or equivalent and do the following: - 2.
+Develop a new Web Service for Calculator. - 3.
+Develop new OGSA-compliant Web Service. - 4.
+Using Apache Axis develop a Grid Service. - 5.
 Develop applications using Java or C/C++ Grid APIs

-Develop secured applications using basic security mechanisms available in Globus Toolkit.
+- 6. Develop secured applications using basic security mechanisms available in Globus Toolkit. - 7.
 Develop a Grid portal, where user can submit a job and get the result.
-Implement it with and without GRAM concept.

-Use Eucalyptus or Open Nebula or equivalent to set up the cloud and demonstrate.

-Find procedure to run the virtual machine of different configuration.
-Check how many virtual machines can be utilized at particular time.

-Find procedure to attach virtual block to the virtual machine and check whether it holds the data even after the release of the virtual machine.

-Install a C compiler in the virtual machine and execute a sample program.

-Show the virtual machine migration based on the certain condition from one node to the other.
+Implement it with and without GRAM concept. - 8.
+Use Eucalyptus or Open Nebula or equivalent to set up the cloud and demonstrate. - 9.
+Find procedure to run the virtual machine of different configuration. - 10.
+Check how many virtual machines can be utilized at particular time. - 11.
+Find procedure to attach virtual block to the virtual machine and check whether it holds the data even after the release of the virtual machine. - 12.
+Install a C compiler in the virtual machine and execute a sample program. - 13.
+Show the virtual machine migration based on the certain condition from one node to the other. - 14.
 Find procedure to install storage controller and interact with it.

-Find procedure to set up the one node Hadoop cluster.

-Mount the one node Hadoop cluster using FUSE.

-Write a program to use the API's of Hadoop to interact with it.
+Find procedure to set up the one node Hadoop cluster. - 15.
+Mount the one node Hadoop cluster using FUSE. - 16.
+Write a program to use the API's of Hadoop to interact with it. - 17.
 Write a word count program to demonstrate the use of Map and Reduce tasks.

+- 1. Apply the Concepts of grid and cloud environment. - 2.
+Construct various web services/Applications in grid framework. - 3.
+Design the virtual machines of different configuration.

+Mapping of Course Outcomes (COs) with Programme Outcomes (POs) and Program Specific Outcomes (PSOs)

+PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

+CO1 3 3 1 2 - 2 - - - - - - 3 - -

+CO2 3 3 2 1 - - 1 - - - - 3 - -

+CO3 2 3 2 2 1 - - - - - - - - 2

-09PExxx NATURAL LANGUAGE PROCESSING LAB L Т Р NATONAL LANGUAGE PROGESSING LAD 0 0 3
+09PExxx NATURAL LANGUAGE PROCESSING LAB L T P USI EXXX NATURAL LANGUAGE I ROCESSING LAD 0 0 3

-- To familiarize fundamental concepts in the area of natural language processing. - To impart training on part-of-Speech tagging techniques - To implement parsing techniques - To inculcate the skills on language modeling
+- To familiarize fundamental concepts in the area of natural language processing and finite state automata. - To implement parsing techniques and to inculcate the skills on language modeling. - To acquire knowledge to develop natural language based real world applications.

-- 1) Write a program to construct FSA for the given word or statement. - 2) Write a program to convert into a Regular Expression for the any given word. - 3) Write a program to parse a sentence or any string into distinct words. - 4) Write a program to count the number of given words using N-gram in a sentence. - 5) Write a program to get the number of occurrences of each word in a String. - 6) Write a program to implement morphological operations. - 7) Write a program to implement finite state transducers. - 8) Write a program to perform Simple Expression Evaluator. - 9) Write a program to implement Syntactic Level Analysis. - 10) Write a program to implement Semantic Analysis. - 11) Write a program to implement top down parsing with Context Free Grammar. - 12) Write a program to implement bottom up parsing with Context Free Grammar. - 13) Write a program to implement Earley algorithm. - 14) Write a program to implement Lexical semantics.
+- 1. Write a program to construct FSA for the given word or statement. - 2.
+Write a program to convert into a Regular Expression for the any given word. - 3.
+Write a program to parse a sentence or any string into distinct words. - 4.
+Write a program to count the number of given words using N-gram in a sentence. - 5.
+Write a program to get the number of occurrences of each word in a String. - 6.
+Write a program to implement morphological operations. - 7.
+Write a program to implement finite state transducers. - 8.
+Write a program to perform Simple Expression Evaluator. - 9.
+Write a program to implement Syntactic Level Analysis. - 10.
+Write a program to implement Semantic Analysis. - 11.
+Write a program to implement top down parsing with Context Free Grammar. - 12.
+Write a program to implement bottom up parsing with Context Free Grammar. - 13.
+Write a program to implement Earley algorithm. - 14.
+Write a program to implement Lexical semantics.